 In 1998, a paper was published describing how Quantum Dots can be encapsulated in aqueous materials.
 That initial publication was followed by more than 100,000 manuscripts on the topic., More than 10,000 papers were published in reputable journals about the applicability of Quantum Dots to medical science, including in-vitro imaging, drug delivery systems and bio-diagnostics.

 Alex Zhang developed the foundational technology for using Quantum Dots in diagnostic devices for identifying virtually any kind of biomarker.
 In 2013, Alex created the prototype for the world’s first Quantitative bio-diagnostic device..
-Alex is now a core member of our NanoHarmonics team.
+Alex is now a core member of the GeneHarmonics team.

 Fast forward to the present.

-NanoHarmonics Inc. is now validating the first and only prototype of the Quantum Dot Rapid and Quantitative Neutralizing Antibody (NAB) Test.
+GeneHarmonics Inc., in coordination with one of its companies, is validating the first and only prototype of the Quantum Dot Rapid and Quantitative Neutralizing Antibody (NAB) Test.
 NAB has passed initial validations in Asia on hundreds of patients with promising initial results.
 The NAB test is designed to give quantitative readings of the level of N-type Covid19 antibodies present in the body.
 Giving medical providers a quantitative reading on the presence of antibodies (not just the simple “yes” or “no” that current tests provide) will give the patient a more accurate measure of their current condition, and an extra measure to use to decide on the need for vaccinations and/or boosters.

 Jimi Sta.
-Maria, NanoHarmonics’ Founding Chairman and CEO, has been working with Alex Zhang on adding the use of frequency and resonance, as a measure to determine the sizes of Quantum Dots, pre-bio-conjugation as well as post, to eliminate the possibility of cross-bleedings due to resonance issues.
+Maria, the Founder and CEO of the Harmonics Group – GeneHarmonics (parent company), BitHarmonics (data company), and NanoHarmonics (Marketing coordinator in the US), has been working with Alex Zhang on adding the use of frequency and resonance, as a measure to determine the sizes of Quantum Dots, pre-bio-conjugation as well as post, to eliminate the possibility of cross-bleedings due to resonance issues.
 Jimi has also developed the initial schematic designs for the first multi-biomolecule quantum dot diagnostic devices in the USA.
 He is developing the architecture for platform, blockchain, and IOT with data fidelity, anonymization, and military grade encryption features to collect surveillance data for predictive modeling for infectious diseases.
 Our existing prototypes are already more technologically advanced than what is currently in the market, and further innovations in our prototypes are already underway, including portable units that can be deployed in the remotest parts of the world integrated with portable power sources, compact units for internet connections and secured data transmission protocols.

-NanoHarmonics is collaborating with a major US university to identify biomarkers that are relevant to specific drugs that are in the process of being developed.
+GeneHarmonics is collaborating with centers of excellence in Asia to identify biomarkers that are relevant to specific drugs that are in the process of being developed.
 Using bio-conjugation with Quantum Dots in this way, Quantitative biomarker tools can potentially accelerate drug development as well as reduce the cost of such development.